sinefunc/proton/manual/introduction/metadata.md

     <h1>This is my page</h1>

-If you do not define a title for a page, Hyde automatically uses the page's filename instead.
+If you do not define a title for a page, Proton automatically uses the page's filename instead.

     [mypage-three.haml (haml)]